 Ultrasonic imaging for limited area diagnostics is performed in house by either Dr. Bjornson or Dr. Hunt.
-Specialized or advanced diagnostics are performed by the board certified specialist service, Midwest Veterinary Imaging.
-Their expertise greatly benefits our patients when specialized imaging is needed.
+Advanced ultrasonic diagnostics are performed by Dr. Jean Jarvis.
+She is owner of Midwest Veterinary Imaging, PLLC.
+Her expertise greatly benefits our patients when specialized imaging is needed.

 – Pregnancy diagnosis